lemonGon/magic-dashboard/README.md

 2. Run composer update to install the project dependencies.
 3. Configure your web server to have the public folder as the web root.
 4. Open App/Config.php and enter your database configuration data.
+5. Create a database and assign the relevant user password previously chosen.
-5. Import the database dashboard.sql enclosed herewith.
+6. Import the database dashboard.sql that you can find inside the file magic_dashboard_DB.zip .

 ## Technology
 ### Back-end